-- To offer 21st-century technology training methods and instructional design theory and practice to candidates leading to success in instructional leadership, project team management, human resource development and/or K-12 educational administration. - To provide candidates with current practices and techniques for implementing technology into training or instruction while meeting standards, assessment data, budgets and other management restrictions or policies. - To familiarize candidates with emerging technologies, management of information systems, global training and diverse learning, differentiated instruction and formative/summative measures, research-based practices in training and IDT professional development.
+• To offer 21st-century technology training methods and instructional design theory and practice to candidates leading to success in instructional leadership, project team management, human resource development, and/or K-12 educational administration.

+• To provide candidates with current practices and techniques for implementing technology into training or instruction while meeting standards, assessment data, budgets and other management restrictions or policies.

+• To familiarize candidates with emerging technologies, management of information systems, global training and diverse learning, differentiated instruction and formative/summative measures, research-based practices in training and IDT professional development.

-MASTER OF SCIENCE IN INSTRUCTIONAL DESIGN AND TECHNOLOGY SEQUENCE AND SCHEDULE required courses and one elective course.
+MASTER OF SCIENCE IN INSTRUCTIONAL DESIGN AND TECHNOLOGY SEQUENCE AND SCHEDULE

+The Instructional Design and Technology master's degree is designed to be convenient for all candidates offering on-campus, hybrid, and online courses.
+The accelerated 36-credit program can be completed in approximately 21 months through 11 required courses and one elective course.
 The on-campus courses are held year-round in the same one-night-a-week-for-seven-weeks fashion.
 Thus, students can take two courses a term driving to campus one evening per week.
 At the close of the student's degree coursework, a comprehensive exam is taken.
 The exam is offered each term, thus enabling students to graduate year-round.